ncolletti/flightinfo-cli/README.md

 Handy CLI tool I'm using while travling.
 Can't be bothered with using heavy websites to get quick flight info.

 ## TODO
 - [ ] Complete all required dialogue messages
 - [ ] Add Services to check for prices from skypicker
 - [ ] Create best prices logic
 - [ ] Create a basic front-end view for Flight Changes
 - [ ] Add a time estimator to get to airport from current city
+- [ ] Use a flight api for existing trip information.
+Have had difficulties using [Opensky](https://opensky-network.org/apidoc/)

 ## Feature Ideas
 - Add a tracker to cron a job to check prices periodically and notify when the best price/flight combo is found.